 Since an index drastically speeds up data retrieval, it is essential the correct indexes are defined for each table.
 Missing indexes won’t be noticed for small databases, but rest assured, once your tables grow in size, queries will take much longer.

 The power of a Database Index

 I was once working on a database where a series of operations took about eight days to complete.
-By looking at the longest running queries and running them through a query plan generator we realized the database could benefit from a new index.
+By looking at the longest-running queries and running them through a query plan generator we realized the database could benefit from a new index.
 The optimizer estimated the query cost would drop from 300,000 operations to 30!
 We implemented the index and took the entire operation from eight days to two hours.
-Needless to say, we were very happy to get the performance boost.
+Needless to say, we were very happy to get a performance boost.

 What about an Example?

 For this example consider the index in the back of a book.
 It’s pretty simple to use.
 Just scan for the subject you’re interested in, note, and flip to those pages in your book.

 The keys to this index are the subject words we reference.
 The index entries consist of the key and page numbers.
 The keys are in alphabetical order, which makes really easy for us to scan the index, find an entry, note the pages, and then flip the book to the correct pages.

 Consider an alternative.
 A book with no index may have the subject words listed at the bottom of each page.
 With this type of system, to find a subject you’re interested in you would have to flip through the entire book.
 This makes looking up subjects really slow!